serverlesspub/serverless.pub/_posts/2018-11-17-cloudformation-custom-resources.md

 ---
 layout: post
-title:  "Plug gaps in Cloudformation with Custom Resources"
+title:  "Plug gaps in CloudFormation with Custom Resources"
 date:   2018-11-17
 categories: cloudformation
 author: gojko
 image: "https://effortless-serverless.com/images/serverless-migration/figure-2.jpg"
 ---

 CloudFormation is the key deployment technology in the AWS world, and the underlying magic behind many higher level deployment tools such as AWS SAM or the Serverless Framework.Unfortunately, due to the break-neck speed of AWS service updates, CloudFormation often lacks support for newer options.
-For example, at the time when I wrote this in November 2018, AWS Pinpoint was not supported at all.
+For example, at the time when I wrote this in November 2018, creating AWS Pinpoint applications was not supported at all.
 Some services, such as Cognito User Pools, are partially supported.
 You can presently create User Pools with CloudFormation, but you can't set up the [built-in UI](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-pools-ux.html) or configure an authentication domain.

 To fully use the latest AWS features, teams often need to mix automated deployments with manual manual work or some other scripting.
-This is where Custom Resources come in: they help you fill the gaps in CloudFormation.
+This is where CloudFormation Custom Resources come in: they help you fill the gaps in CloudFormation.
 This means that you don't have to choose between version controlled infrastructure and brand new features.
 And because most other tools build on top of CloudFormation, you can patch up and extend most other deployment utilities to support your specific needs as well.

 In this tutorial, I'll show you how to create a custom CloudFormation resource to fully automate the deployment of a currently unsupported service.
-We'll use AWS Pinpoint for the example.
+We'll use AWS Pinpoint as an example.

 ## Custom Resources under the hood

 A Custom Resource is a way to delegate a deployment step to somewhere outside the internal AWS CloudFormation system.
 You can declare a custom resource similarly to any other deployment entity, with all the usual parameters and references, and CloudFormation will track the status as it would for any internal AWS Resource.
-Instead of internally processing the requested changes, it will just send a request to you.
+Instead of internally processing the requested changes, CloudFormation will just send a request to you.
 You then have to handle the work somehow, and upload the status of the task back to CloudFormation.

 Similarly to most other types of callbacks and triggers in AWS, the integration point for Custom Resources in CloudFormation is a Lambda function.
 This means that you can use a Lambda function to set up or configure additional resources.
 From the Lambda function, you can use the AWS SDK which fully tracks public feature releases, and support new resource types of features while the CloudFormation platform developers catch up.